boutproject/BOUT-dev/manual/sphinx/user_docs/testing.rst

 Timing
 ------

-To time parts of the code, and calculate the percentage of time spent in communications, file I/O, etc. there is the ``Timer`` class defined in ``include/bout/sys/timer.hxx``.
-To use it, just create a ``Timer`` object at the beginning of the function you want to time:
+To time parts of the code, and calculate the percentage of time spent in communications, file I/O, etc. there is the :cpp:class:`Timer` class defined in ``include/bout/sys/timer.hxx``.
+To use it, just create a :cpp:class:`Timer` object at the beginning of the function you want to time:

 ::